 About 40 restaurants are involved in preparing food for the event and there will be live music throughout the Lucie Stern center, Hausser said.

 The ball is sponsored by the Palo Alto Recreation Foundation.
 Proceeds go to youth programs in the community, including Youth Community Service, middle-school athletic programs, the Palo Alto Library Foundation, Partners in Education, and the Palo Alto Family YMCA.

 Co-sponsors include Hewlett Packard as a "gold sponsor" and the Palo Alto Weekly/Palo Alto Online as media sponsor.

-Tickets for persons older than 35 are $135 per person, or $100 if purchased in a group of 10, Hauser said.
+Tickets for persons older than 35 are $135 per person, or $100 if purchased in a group of 10.
 But for persons under 35, tickets are $90 to "encourage attendance by a new generation," he said.